Flying with your dog to Mexico City (CDMX)

 🟢 Last Updated: April 2026

-For a lot of travelers, Mexico City is the entry point into Mexico and can be intimidating.
+For a lot of people and their dogs Mexico City is the entry point into Mexico.
+Some find it intimidating.
 New airport, new system, and a busy city.
-But in reality, it’s far more manageable than it seems.
+In reality it is easier than it seems.

-The combination of a central airport, walkable neighborhoods, and a generally dog-friendly culture makes it a surprisingly good destination to travel with your dog.
+With a central airport, great neighborhoods, and a generally dog-friendly culture CDMX is a good destination to travel with your dog.

 Based on real travel experience with my dog Beckham in Mexico City